-Proof of MIMR Immunization
+Proof of MMR Immunization

 As of 2019, WA state no longer allows personal and philosophical exemptions to the MMR vaccine requirement.
-This means that:
+The law also requires employees and volunteers at child care centers to provide proof of MMR immunity.
+Because WMS is licensed in child care, this means that:

-Volunteers who wish to work on an ongoing, regular basis with students need to provide one of the following:
+Volunteers who wish to work on an ongoing, regular basis with students in early childhood classrooms need to provide one of the following: